amoghvnaik/project2repo/README.md

 <a name="Conclusion"></a>
 ## Project Changes & Conclusion
 In my initial plan, I was planning to have only four Docker containers for my four services.
-However, in my final application I also have an nginx container acting as a proxy pass, which makes the application more secure by making it harder to access the back end services.
+However, in my final application I also have an nginx container acting as a reverse proxy, which makes the application more secure by making it harder to access the back end services.
 In the future, I would look at incorporating Bootstrap, integration testing and running the database in a Docker container rather than a separate instance.

 In conclusion, I was able to successfully plan, create, test and deploy a service-oriented application, using DevOps technologies such as Github, Jenkins, Docker and Ansible to satisfy all of the SFIA project aims to the best of my ability.